 The UK voted to leave the European Union in the EU Referendum on the 23 June 2016

-The rules for exiting the EU are set out in Article 50 of the Treaty on European Union.
-The UK government has now triggered Article 50 on the 29 March 2017 and negotiations will now begin on preparing the UK to leave the EU.
+The UK government triggered Article 50 on the 29 March 2017 to begin negotiations to leave the EU.

 The UK government want to establish a new strategic partnership between the UK and the EU.
 “We are leaving the EU but we are not leaving Europe; we will stay reliable partners, willing allies, and close friends.
 We want a strong UK, working together with a strong EU in pursuit of our shared values and delivering for ordinary working people in the UK and in the EU”.

 Below: Theresa May’s statement in Parliament on her letter notifying the European Council President of the UK’s intention to leave the EU.